prateekatknoldus/SBT_Assignment-KUP_2021/README.md

+SBT_Assignment-KUP_2021

-In this SBT Assignment i have created a class called Calculator using Scala which contains the implementation of the following operations:
+In this SBT Assignment i have created a class named Calculator using scala which contains the implementation of the following operations:

-Add
-Subtract
-Multiplication
-Division
-Power
-Absolute
-Modulus
-Maximum of Two
-Minimum of Two
+Add, Subtract, Multiplication, Division, Power, Absolute, Modulus, Maximum of Two, Minimum of Two